Member | A part of a whole

 There is no such thing at "Lutheran" baptism, but only Christian baptism.
 A person who has been baptized in the name of the Triune God, Father - Son - Holy Spirit, does not need to be baptized again.
 If you are interested in baptism either for yourself or your child, please contact our pastor and he will be happy to assist you.

 "Catechized" is a big word which means "to be instructed."
 Jesus not only commanded that his followers be baptized but that they also be taught: "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you."
 (Matthew 28:19-20)

 Since membership in a congregation implies that a person believes what that church teaches, wouldn't it be important that he or she be instructed first in the teachings of that church?
 For this reason we ask people who are considering membership to enroll and complete our Bible Instruction Course called Redeemed to be His own.
 Even if after the classes a person decides not to become a member of the congregation, studying God's Word is never a waste of time!
-The next class began on September 7 and it's not too late to join in.
-Find out more and register here.
+Click here to find out more and to register for our next session of Redeemed to be His Own.
 Contact Pastor Cortright if you have any questions.